 Treatment for sleep apnea includes something called CPAP.
-This stands for ‘continuous positive airway pressure.’
-It’s a machine which helps hold a person’s throat open while they sleep, so the airways can’t close down for any reason, and oxygen can keep flowing.
+This stands for ‘continuous positive airway pressure.
+It’s a machine that helps hold a person’s throat open while they sleep, so the airways can’t close down for any reason, and oxygen can keep flowing.

 Restless Leg Syndrome, also known as RLS or Willis-Ekbom disease, is a condition that causes an irresistible urge to keep the limbs moving (not just the legs, as the name suggests).
 Sufferers might also experience a crawling or itching sensation in their limbs.

 The movements caused by RLS are involuntary and can’t be controlled.
 About 10% of the population is thought to have RLS, with most of them being women.

 Neurologists believe that RLS comes from an issue with how the body processes dopamine.
 Dopamine is one of the hormones involved in controlling muscle movement.
 Symptoms of the condition often occur in the evening, or while the sufferer is resting.

 This can affect sleep enormously.
 If the limbs are continually twitching, the body is not resting and recuperating as it should be – it’s using energy to keep those muscles moving.
 That’s why it should be treated before the lack of quality sleep can cause a long-term problem.

 The treatment for RLS can include more exercise and a reduction in stimulants like caffeine.
 Those who suffer from a severe case of RLS may be able to get prescription medication.